 Yes, you will have to spend some money first.
 But trust us, this investment will pay off big time.
 Guess what is the biggest cost factor while traveling in Australia!
 Right, it is accommodation.
 Hotels are expensive and even hostels are not exactly bargains in Australia.

 So why not use your car not only as a means of transport but also as a home.
 Camping is one of the favorite things Australians do in their spare time so give it a try and save money while doing it.
-Be aware that camping is entirely free.
-At some camping areas you will have to pay but even the “high-end” ones will be usually cheaper than a miserable hostel room.
+Be aware that camping is not entirely free.
+At some camping areas, you will have to pay but even the “high-end” ones will be usually cheaper than a miserable hostel room.

 The most famous sights and landmarks in Australia are scattered all over the country and CANNOT be reached by public transport.
 That implies the only way to see them is by car.
 Sure, you can skip them, but then there is not much left to do in Australia.